liz-acosta/testing-strategies-for-python/README.md

 # Example Code for Testing Strategies for Python

-This example code uses Python's [unittest](https://docs.python.org/3/library/unittest.html?highlight=discover#) to demonstrate how to use the bultin framework to write and run unit tests for a simple pug class.
+This example code uses Python's [unittest](https://docs.python.org/3/library/unittest.html?highlight=discover#) to demonstrate how to use the builtin framework to write and run unit tests for a simple pug class.
 The app runs with [Flask](https://flask.palletsprojects.com/en/2.3.x/quickstart/) with [Bootstrap-Flask](https://bootstrap-flask.readthedocs.io/en/stable/) (using the [Bootswatch Minty theme](https://bootswatch.com/minty/)) and incorporates the [OpenAI API](https://platform.openai.com/).

 ## Prerequisites